Important information

 History Of Maa Bhramari

 The chief legend of Trisrota relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 There is a popular story behind this Shakti Peeth.
-It is said that when a very harsh devil called Arunasura used to live in the world.
-His power grew a lot that he began fighting devas in heaven and was required to leave paradise.
+It is said that a very harsh devil called Arunasura used to live in the world.
+His power grew so much that he began fighting Devas in heaven and was required to leave paradise.
 He did not even spare the households of the devas.
 After suffering from a lot of discomfort and misery, and searching for a reprieve they meet Maa Bhramari.
-It is said that Maa Sati turned herself into many bees and protect the other halves of devas, likewise, the bees connected the Satanic force and eliminated him.
+It is said that Maa Sati turned herself into many bees and protected the other halves of Devas, likewise, the bees connected the Satanic force and eliminated him.
 From that day, the name of Maa Sati is called ‘Maa Bhramari’.

 Importance Of Maa Bhramari

 This temple is believed to be a significant heart chakra of Devi Bhramri, having 12 petals.
-This performs as the shield or antibodies to the human beings to recover from any form of illness.
+This acts as the shield or antibody for human beings to recover from any form of illness.
 The chakra is the main reason for the Kundalini Sadhana observed here.
-According to the historical scriptures, Bhramari Devi- the manifestation of Devi Durga is present in the Chakra to secure the people from any kind of external attack by the germs or infections.
+According to the historical scriptures, Bhramari Devi- the manifestation of Devi Durga is present in the Chakra to secure the people from any kind of external attack by germs or infections.

 Devotees visit this temple to seek fulfillment of the following:-